The Best Custom Painted Motorcycle Helmets: Why You Need One

 Q4: Will paint add weight to my helmet?

-Paint adds negligible weight, generally not affecting comfort or safety.
+Paint adds negligible weight and generally does not affect comfort or safety.

 Q5: Are all helmets suitable for customization?